bijoy23424/Stone-Pepar-Scissors/README.md

-# This IS Stone Paper Scissors Game using JS
+# This Is Stone Paper Scissors Game using JS